odk-x/docs/odkx-src/docs-developer-guide.rst

 Excluding Spelling checks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To exclude a word from spelling check,
-specify the word under the title spelling.
+To exclude a word from spelling check,specify the word under the title spelling on the top of the document.
 Example:

   .. code-block:: console